 5. On the Road: the best book about traveling, adventures & wanderlust

 What the book "On the Road" is about?

-Written in 1957, Jack Kerouac’s book ON THE ROAD is a timeless travel novel.
+Written in 1957, Jack Kerouac’s book ON THE ROAD #ad is a timeless travel novel.

 "On the Road" is an autobiographical novel by Kerouac, where each of the characters has a prototype in real life.

 The writing style of Kerouac is unusual and abrupt.
 It's a stream of consciousness, similar to jazz improvisation.
+Kerouac's book is a source of some of the best travel quotes to inspire you to hit the road again and again.
 The manner of writing embodies freedom and refusal to follow the rules.
 I also think that the roll of paper with the book written on it is a genius metaphor for the road.

 In the book, Kerouac described his journey through America and Mexico with his friend Neil Cassidy.